Midoriaw/itch.io-metric-boosting/README.md

 - **Itch.io** — automates opening game pages and simulates short play sessions.
 - **TikTok** — automates opening videos and simulates viewing sessions with basic browser interaction.

-The project was created as a learning exercise to explore Selenium, browser automation, desktop GUI development and anti-detection techniques.

 ---

 # ✨ Features